Butai ni Tatte

-"Butai ni Tatte" (舞台に立って) is a song by Japanese duo Yoasobi, released as a single through Sony Music Entertainment Japan on July 26, 2024.
+"Butai ni Tatte" (舞台に立って) is a song by Japanese duo Yoasobi from their fourth EP, The Book For, (2026).
+It was released as a single through Sony Music Entertainment Japan on July 26, 2024.
 The "NHK Sports Theme 2024", the song serves as a theme for NHK's coverage of sports event broadcastings in 2024, as well as the 2024 Summer Olympics and Paralympics.

 The song was written by Ayase and based on three short stories by Jun Esaka from three one-shot manga: Taizan 5's Hanareta Futari, Yūki Kirishima's Parallel Lane, and Hirusagari Haruno's Owaranai Deuce.
 Commercially, "Butai ni Tatte" peaked at number 16 on the Billboard Japan Hot 100, and number 29 on the Oricon Combined Singles Chart.

 Background and release

 On May 22, 2024, NHK announced that Yoasobi would be in charge of "NHK Sports Theme 2024", a song using for the broadcaster's coverage of sports event broadcastings in 2024, including the 2024 Summer Olympics and Paralympics, taking place in Paris, France.
-The song's title "Butai ni Tatte" was revealed on June 27 and it debuted on the 108th Japan Championships in Athletics broadcasting the next day, which featured the montage of Japanese athletes in various sports.
-The song was available for digital music and streaming platforms on July 26, 2024, in conjunction with the Summer Olympics opening ceremony.
-The English version of the song, titled "On the Stage", was released on August 11, the same day as the last day of competition and the closing ceremony.
+The song's title "Butai ni Tatte" was revealed on June 27.
+It debuted on the 108th Japan Championships in Athletics broadcasting the next day, featuring the montage of Japanese athletes in various sports.

+The song was available for digital music and streaming platforms on July 26, 2024, in conjunction with the Summer Olympics opening ceremony. and later featured on the duo's fourth Japanese-language EP, The Book For, (2026).
+The English version of the song, titled "On the Stage", was released on August 11, 2024, the same day as the last day of competition and the closing ceremony, and included on the duo's English-language EP, E-Side 4 (2026).

 Based stories

 The song was based on three short stories written by Jun Esaka, sourced from three sport-themed one-shot manga: Hanareta Futari (はなれたふたり) by Taizan 5, Parallel Lane (パラレルレーン, Parareru Rēn) by Yūki Kirishima, and Owaranai Deuce (終わらないデュース, Owaranai Dyūsu) by Hirusagari Haruno.
 All manga were published digitally via manga platform Shōnen Jump+ between July 26 and 28, respectively.

 The first, Hanareta Futari, is about the changing relationship after attending high school between Kotaro and Subaru, who have been playing in goalkeeper and striker positions, respectively, in the same football team since elementary school.
-Next, Parallel Lane expresses Ren Natsunagi, a former swimmer, losing his right leg due to a traffic accident, making him getting depressed.
-He meets Ibuki Samejima, who was born as a physically disabled person, which transfer to his class.
+Next, Parallel Lane expresses the swimmer Ren Natsunagi losing his right leg due to a traffic accident, making him depressed.
+He meets Ibuki Samejima, who was born physically disabled, who transfers to his class.
 Ibuki inspired him to become "the world's best para swimmer".
-Owaranai Deuce depicts the woman's singles tennis world championship between world-famous Merle Angelica and Ichi Yamada, with the 100 times of deuce score.
+Owaranai Deuce depicts the women's singles tennis world championship between world-famous Merle Angelica and Ichi Yamada, with a 100-time deuce score.